AQSAMOHSIN/NN_Project/README.md

 ### 🔍 Key Insights
 - Simple augmentations like **Flip** and **Crop** improved IoU by ≈ 6–7% over baseline.
-- Over-complex **Mixed** augmentation reduced performance.
-This was becasue same epoch were used but for mixed augmentation epoch should be increased considering the increase in dataset.
+- Overly complex “Mixed” augmentation showed lower performance because the number of training epochs remained the same.
+Since the mixed augmentation effectively increases the dataset size, more epochs would be needed to achieve full convergence.
 - Effectiveness depends on dataset size and diversity.

-See detailed plots and comparisons in [report/report.pdf](./report/report.pdf).
+See detailed plots and comparisons in [report.pdf](./report.pdf).

 ---